lkachury/stock-analysis/README.md

 Using the code provided, the code was refactored to loop through the data one time and collect all of the information with the following steps:

+#### Step 1a:
+Create a tickerIndex variable and set it equal to zero before iterating over all the rows.
+You will use this tickerIndex to access the correct index across the four different arrays you’ll be using: the tickers array and the three output arrays you’ll create in Step 1b.

     '1a) Create a ticker Index
     'The tickerIndex is set to equal to zero before looping over the rows tickerIndex = 0

+#### Step 1b:
+Create three output arrays: tickerVolumes, tickerStartingPrices, and tickerEndingPrices.
+The tickerVolumes array should be a Long data type.
+The tickerStartingPrices and tickerEndingPrices arrays should be a Single data type.

+    '1b) Create three output arrays
+    'Arrays are created for tickers and all three output arrays Dim tickerVolumes(12) As Long
+    Dim tickerStartingPrices(12) As Single
+    Dim tickerEndingPrices(12) As Single

+Step 2a:

+Create a for loop to initialize the tickerVolumes to zero.
+Step 2b:

+Create a for loop that will loop over all the rows in the spreadsheet.
+Step 3a:

+Inside the for loop in Step 2b, write a script that increases the current tickerVolumes (stock ticker volume) variable and adds the ticker volume for the current stock ticker.
+Use the tickerIndex variable as the index.

 Your refactored code should run faster than it did in this module.